NordicSemiconductor/asset-tracker-lwm2m-js/adr/009-nrf-asset-tracker-values-not-provided.md

 - `band` from `roam` object
 - `eest` from `roam` object

-Are not provided by Asset Tracker v2 firmware in the LwM2M protocol version.
+Are not provided by `asset_tracker_v2` firmware in the LwM2M protocol version.

 For that reason the output of this project will ignore them.